Kings coach Walton focused on team, not lawsuit

 Walton was hired by the Kings in April, soon after being fired following three seasons as coach of the Los Angeles Lakers.
 He was sued shortly after being hired by Kelli Tennant, a former host on Spectrum SportsNet LA, who accused him of sexually assaulting her in a hotel room in 2014 when he was an assistant with the Golden State Warriors and harassing her after that during his tenure with the Lakers.

-The Kings and the NBA investigated the charges but took no action against Walton when “investigators determined that there was not a sufficient basis to support the allegations.”
+The Kings and the NBA investigated the charges but took action against Walton when “investigators determined that there was not a sufficient basis to support the allegations.”
 Tennant did not participate in the investigation.

 Walton still faces a civil suit but has said in a court filing that the allegations aren’t backed up in facts.
 He said the suit is not a distraction to his job.